TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/ContentElements/CreatePlugins.rst

 is handled in depth in the chapter :ref:`extbase_registration_of_frontend_plugins`.

-There are basically three ways to create plugins in TYPO3:
+There are basically two ways to create frontend plugins in TYPO3:

 #.
 With the Extbase framework using :php:`configurePlugin()` in the file
     :file:`ext_localconf.php` and :php:`registerPlugin()` in the file
     :file:`Configuration/TCA/Overrides/tt_content.php`
 #.
-Create a frontend plugin using Core functionality and a custom controller
+Create a plugin using Core functionality (without Extbase) and a custom controller

-Generally speaking, if you already use Extbase, it is good practice to create your plugins using the Extbase framework.
+Generally speaking, if you already use **Extbase**, it is good practice to create your plugins using the Extbase framework.
 This also involves:

 *   creating controller actions